stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 From the “osTicket Installation Files” folder, I needed to unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder.
+Doing this allowed Windows and osTicket the ability to find and use the needed PHP files to operate the application.
 </p>
 <br />